 He was able to have a normal life for many years with the help of medication.
 However, the dosage and frequency of the medications continued to increase and approximately three years ago, the medications were no longer working.

-He did not feel comfortable being out for long stretches of time as his “on” and “off” times became unpredictable.
+He did not feel comfortable being out for long stretches of time as his “on” and When medication is not working well.
+Symptoms become more noticeable and movement becomes more difficult. became unpredictable.
 It was during this time that his doctors recommended A surgical treatment for Parkinson's disease.
 A special wire (lead) is inserted into a specific area of the brain responsible for movement.
 The lead is connected to a pacemaker-like device implanted in the chest region.
 This device creates electrical pulses, sent through the lead, which “stimulate” the brain and control abnormal brain cell activity. surgery.
 He underwent the surgery and stopped trembling!

 He is comfortable going out in public again, but on the down side, he is now very quiet.
 He now talks slowly and quietly.
 It is hard for him to be heard in a noisy restaurant or for him to get a word in edgewise with me and my mom.
 With my new, quiet Dad many people ask me, “Are you glad he had the surgery?”
 My answer is always an emphatic yes!